Absolute Continuity of Self Similar Measures: Introduction

-There are relatively few known explicit examples of $\lambda$ for which the Bernoulli convolution with parameter $\lambda$ is absolutely continuous.
+There are relatively few known explicit examples of $\lambda$ for which $\mu_{\lambda}$ is absolutely continuous.
 It can easily be shown that for example the Bernoulli convolution with parameter $2^{-\frac{1}{k}}$ is absolutely continuous when $k$ is a positive integer.
 This is because it may be written as the convolution of the Bernoulli convolution with parameter $\frac{1}{2}$ with another measure.
-In \cite{garsiasep} Garsia showed that if $\lambda \in (\frac{1}{2}, 1)$ has Mahler measure $2$ then the Bernoulli convolution with parameter $\lambda$ is absolutely continuous.
-It is worth noting that the condition that $\lambda$ has Mahler measure $2$ implies that $\lambda$ is not the root of a polynomial with coefficients $0 \pm 1$.
-This means that my result is very similar to the result of Garsia.
-There has also been recent progress in this area by Varj\'u in \cite{varjupaper}.
-In his paper he showed that providing $\lambda$ is sufficiently close to $1$ depending on the Mahler measure of $\lambda$ the Bernoulli convolution with parameter $\lambda$ is absolutely continuous.
-The techniques we will use in this paper are similar in many ways to those used by Varj\'u however, we introduce several crucial new ingredients.
-Perhaps the most important innovation of this paper is the quantity, which we call the ``detail of a measure around a scale'', which we will use in place of entropy.
-We will discuss this further in Section 1.4.
+Generalising this in \cite{GARSIA_1962}, Garsia showed that if $\lambda \in (\frac{1}{2}, 1)$ has Mahler measure $2$, then $\mu_{\lambda}$ is absolutely continuous.
+It is worth noting that the condition that $\lambda$ has Mahler measure $2$ implies that $\lambda$ is not the root of any polynomial with coefficients $0, \pm 1$.
+Theorem \ref{theo:main_bernoulli} can therefore be viewed as a strengthened version of the result of Garsia.

+There has also been recent progress in this area by Varj\'u in \cite{VARJU_2019}.
+In his paper, he showed that provided $\lambda$ is sufficiently close to $1$ depending on the Mahler measure of $\lambda$ then $\mu_{\lambda}$ is absolutely continuous.
+The techniques we use in this paper are similar in many ways to those used by Varj\'u; however, we introduce several crucial new ingredients.
+Perhaps the most important innovation of this paper is the quantity, which we call the ``detail of a measure around a scale'', which we use in place of entropy between two scales.
+We discuss this further in Section \ref{section:detail}.